andreas-ppalis/Olympic-Games/README.md

 # Olympic-Games SQL Analysis Project

-#### This project explores and analyzes a historical dataset of the Olympic Games using PostgreSQL.It covers everything from data cleaning and transformation to solving real-world analytical tasks such as medal tallies, top athletes, country participation trends, and more.
+#### This project explores and analyzes a historical dataset of the Olympic Games using PostgreSQL.
+It covers everything from data cleaning and transformation to solving real-world analytical tasks such as medal tallies, top athletes, country participation trends, and more.

 The goal of this project is to showcase SQL skills, including: